-- Use our Resume Preparation Guide to see great resume examples and get tips for starting your own. - 2.
-Attend our Resumes & Cover Letters workshop to learn how to create a resume that showcases your skills and abilities to an employer. - 3.
+- 1. Use our Resume Preparation Guide to see great resume examples and get tips for starting your own. - 2.
+Attend one of our resume or cover letter workshops to learn how to create a resume that showcases your skills and abilities to an employer. - 3.
 Pick up our Cover Letters Guide for an example that will show you the correct format for your letter and give you ideas for introducing yourself and your qualifications. - 4.
-Bring your resume and cover letter to walk-in hours or make an appointment to have these documents reviewed.
+Email your resume and cover letter to ResumeHelp@nku.edu or make an appointment to have these documents reviewed.
 Your resume and cover letter should be completely error free! - 5.
 Review our Interviewing Techniques Guide for a helpful overview of the interview process and a list of sample interview questions. - 6.
-Attend our Interviewing Techniques workshop to hear tips from our professional staff on how to succeed in a job interview. - 7.
+Attend one of our interviewing workshops to hear tips from our staff on how to succeed in a job interview. - 7.
 Practice your interview skills, multiple times and in multiple ways.
-We offer mock, or practice, interviews by appointment, and we also offer InterviewStream, an online, webcambased mock interview service.
+We offer mock, or practice, interviews by appointment, and we also offer Interview Prep by Interviewing.com, an online, webcam-based mock interview service.
 Practice may not make perfect, but it will certainly make you more confident in your interviews!